Madre Hill

-Madre Hill (born January 2, 1976) is a former American football running back, playing last for the Oakland Raiders of the National Football League (NFL).
-Considered one of the greatest running backs to come out of the University of Arkansas, Hill was named 1st Team All-SEC in 1995 and was named to the Razorbacks' All-time team for the 1990s.
+Madre Hill (born January 2, 1976) is an American former professional football running back, playing last for the Oakland Raiders of the National Football League (NFL).
+Considered one of the greatest running backs to come out of the University of Arkansas, Hill was named first-team All-SEC in 1995 and was named to the Razorbacks' all-time team for the 1990s.
 He formerly held the all-time season rushing record for Arkansas high schools and for the Arkansas Razorbacks.

 Early life

 Madre Hill grew up in Malvern, Arkansas, where he began playing organized football at an early age.
 Even before Hill reached high school, leagues were instituting rules in order to keep things fair for his opponents.
 While playing youth football in the Wilson Intermediate Football League, Hill gained a reputation for scoring practically every time he touched the ball, causing scoring in games to get out of hand.
 As a result a bylaw was created that limited Hill to three touchdowns if his team was ahead by more than fourteen points.
 The rule came to be known as the "Madre Hill Rule", but had been out of use for many years until the league re-instated it in 2011 to respond to the abilities of Demias Jimerson, who was dominating games in a similar fashion to Hill.